History and use of instant-runoff voting: Australia

+Bosnia

+In 2000, Bosnia used IRV for its election.

 Canada

 Under the name 'preferential' or 'elimination ballot' or alternative vote, IRV was used in the British Columbia's general elections of 1952 and 1953.
 IRV was brought in by the governing coalition consisting of the Liberal and Conservative parties to gain advantage over the rising CCF.
 But the election did not work out as the coalition partners expected.

 Provincially, British Columbia used a mixture of voting methods to elect their members of the Legislative Assembly (MLAs): single-member districts using first-past-the-post and multi-member districts using through block voting.
 Elections in BC from the province's creation until the 1990 election were held under a mix of multi-member and single-member districts, with district types often being changed back and forth from one election to the next.
 Through almost all of BC's history, seats were filled by plurality elections.
 The only exceptions were the 1952 and 1953 elections where Instant-runoff voting was used.

 Through the 1940s, the province was governed by a coalition of the British Columbia Conservative Party (the Conservatives) and the British Columbia Liberal Party (the Liberals).
 Neither party had sufficient electoral support to form government alone, and the coalition allowed these parties to keep the left-of-centre Co-operative Commonwealth Federation (CCF) out of power.

 By the 1950s, the coalition had begun to fall apart, resulting in the Conservatives and Liberals having to run for office separately under their own party banners.
 However, to try to prevent the CCF from being elected, one of the last acts of the coalition government was to introduce the alternative voting system (known today in the US as instant-runoff voting), which was implemented for the 1952 general election.
 IRV was brought in even in multi-seat districts by the innovation that each seat would be filled by a separate contests, two or even three separate ballots and contests in a district.

 In each contest in a district, rather than voting for one candidate by marking an "X" on the ballot, an elector ranked the candidates running in the contest by placing numbers next to their names on the ballot.
 (They could rank as few or as many candidates as they desired.)
 The candidate marked with a 1 received the vote in the first count.
 In the first count, if a candidate received a majority of first preferences marked by voters, that candidate was declared elected with no vote transfers being conducted.
 If not, the candidate with the fewest votes was dropped and the candidate's ballots were re-allocated to the remaining candidates based on the second choices marked on the ballots.
 This procedure was repeated again and again if necessary until a candidate received a majority of votes.